phanrahan/mantle/docs/primitives.md

 ## Memory

 Issues:
-* coreir has custom RAM implementation, should it just use the common.RAM?
+* mantle.coreir has custom RAM implementation, should it just use the common.RAM?

 Generators:
 * `Memory(height, width, rom, readonly)` - **TODO: mantle.coreir does not have rom parameter and does not support ROMs.
 I think this is an old artifact of coreir lacking support for ROMs, which it should now support. also missing define+instance variant**